 Months of entry

-Use of reporter constructs for the imaging of key biological parameters within tumours, such as growth, apoptosis, angiogenesis and metastatic pathways and stem cell evolution; modeling the tumour microenvironment including the process of epithelial-mesenchymal transition
+- use of reporter constructs for the imaging of key biological parameters within tumours, such as growth, apoptosis, angiogenesis and metastatic pathways and stem cell evolution; modelling the tumour microenvironment including the process of epithelial-mesenchymal transition

 This research portfolio is undertaken by a team of 15 lecturers, research nurses, research fellows and post-doctoral research scientists with funding from Cancer Research UK, the Medical Research Council, National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), and industry.

 The Cancer Biology unit (Pre-Clinical Oncology) has a 5 year research grant from Janssen Pharmaceutica NV to establish an Ex Vivo Cancer Pharmacology Centre of Excellence.
 This grant will allow us to continue our world leading work in the development of sophisticated cancer models to examine potential new drugs for anti-cancer activity.